-MAJapanese people, including the prime minister are not very good at speaking in English.
+MAJapanese people, including the prime minister, are not very good at speaking in English.
 I believe one of the reasons there are so few people in Japan who can speak good English is because Japan has never been a colony.
 It has never been a European country, and it is interesting because usually if a country hasn't being colonised, it is a blessing.
 However, if you have never become a colony, it also means you are not very international.
-So actually which is better: becoming a colony or not becoming a colony?
+So actually, what is better: becoming a colony or not becoming a colony?

 Monuments are things that at times have a great deal of value attached to them, but there are also times when their reason for being and the values underpinning them become forgotten.
 People are similarly revered and then forgotten—Andy Warhol for example: forgotten, and then remembered again.
 Perhaps there will be a time when people will forget about me, and the things I have made.
 The value we give to a monument or a piece of art can change over time.

-In fact I don't even think of this as a girl.
+MAI don't even think of this figure as a girl.
 It is a symbolic existence that usually appears in what we call otaku culture in Japan.
-I wouldn't have love for this girl so there is no sexual or personal feeling.
+I wouldn't have love for this girl, so there is no sexual or personal feeling.